Submit a SURF Proposal

 5. Expected Output and Outcome (Note: “output” refers to activity, effort, and/or associated work products related to the objectives that will be produced by the end of the project; while “outcome” refers to the result, effect, or consequence that will occur with the project output.)

-6. Proposed Budget (up to $6,000 per project, including housing in Cardinal Village, research support, and travel related to the development of the SURF project) and budget justification.
-The allowable expenditures include the research student’s time & effort ($2,700, which will be taxable), research supplies (up to $1,400), and travel related to the project (up to $500).
+6. Proposed Budget (up to $6,000 per project in direct student benefits, including housing in Cardinal Village, research support, and travel related to the development of the SURF project).
+A clear budget justification must be included in the proposal.
+This budget includes the research student’s time & effort ($2,700, which will be taxable), research supplies (up to $1,400), and travel related to the project (up to $500).
+Housing is optional, and intent to stay in Cardinal Village must be stated in the justification.
 View Sample Budget

 7. Relevant literature to the proposed project with references.